Content Value Network (CVNT) Price Hits $2.49 on Exchanges

-Content Value Network (CURRENCY:CVNT) traded up 106,432% against the US dollar during the 24 hour period ending at 19:00 PM Eastern on April 7th.
-Content Value Network has a total market capitalization of $2.49 billion and $755,140.00 worth of Content Value Network was traded on exchanges in the last day.
-One Content Value Network coin can currently be bought for approximately $2.49 or 0.00004623 BTC on exchanges.
-Over the last week, Content Value Network has traded 27,802.5% higher against the US dollar.
+Content Value Network (CURRENCY:CVNT) traded up 106,432% against the dollar during the 24-hour period ending at 15:00 PM Eastern on April 8th.
+Content Value Network has a market capitalization of $2.49 billion and approximately $755,140.00 worth of Content Value Network was traded on exchanges in the last day.
+Over the last week, Content Value Network has traded up 27,802.5% against the dollar.
+One Content Value Network coin can now be purchased for approximately $2.49 or 0.00004623 BTC on major exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.